dlartigue/add_focus/README.md

 ## Todo

+Add encryption to email credentials?
-Make this into a proper package, which will simplfy scrpit installation.
+Make this into a proper package, which will simplify script installation.